Catharine Blaine K-8 School

-The staff, families, and community of Catharine Blaine K-8 School envision a creative,student-centered school environment.
-We encourage every child to develop a love of learning, to appreciate diversity and to reach his or her highest potential intellectually, socially, physically, and emotionally.
+We provide a creative school environment where each child is encouraged to develop a love of learning, to appreciate diversity, and to reach their highest potential intellectually, socially, physically, and emotionally.

 We Share Your Goals

 You want the best for your child—and so do we.
 At Catharine Blaine K-8 we encourage every student to develop a love of learning, to appreciate diversity, and to reach his or her highest potential intellectually, socially, physically, and emotionally.
-By offering a challenging, well-rounded academic program blended with a variety of dynamic enrichment opportunities, we believe we can make success happen for each and every one of our students.
+By offering a challenging, well-rounded academic program integrated with social-emotional development, and a variety of dynamic enrichment opportunities, we believe we can make success happen for each and every one of our students.

 We start small.
-At Catharine Blaine we strive to limit our four kindergarten classes to 20 students each, providing an outstanding teacher/student ratio to launch your child’s academic career.
-The small class size pays off, too.
-Click here for a 2012-2013 snapshot of Blaine's performance as measured by the Office of Superintendent of Public Instruction (OSPI.)
+At Catharine Blaine we strive to limit our kindergarten classes to 20 students each, providing an outstanding teacher-to-student ratio to launch your child’s academic career.

-Catharine Blaine also offers the only middle school program in Magnolia.
+Catharine Blaine offers the only middle school program in Magnolia.
 Our K‑8 structure allows us to nurture and support our students in a personal, in-depth way for nine years.
-Continuity in curriculum, facilities, staff members and programs means a seamless transition from elementary school to middle school at an important point in your child’s academic career.
+Continuity in curriculum, facilities, staff members and programs means a seamless transition from elementary school to middle school at an important point in your child’s life.
 It is a unique opportunity to prepare for the rigors of high school by adjusting to a set of teachers and changing classrooms throughout the day in a familiar, supportive environment.
-Catharine Blaine is the kind of school where the principal knows every student by name, from kindergarten through promotion onto high school.

 Excellent Staff and Administration

-The staff at Catharine Blaine is a highly dedicated,well-trained group of academic professionals.
+The staff at Catharine Blaine is a highly-dedicated, well-trained group of academic professionals.
 The majority of our teachers have advanced degrees in education and are specialists in their fields of instruction.
 Our administrative team brings their combined expertise in leadership, curriculum, and instruction to bear on all collaborative efforts with staff and families.
-Staff bios and e-mail contact can be found on the left-hand side of this page under the "Staff" tab.
+A link to staff profiles and contact information can be found on the Staff List.

 Parent and Community Involvement

-Blaine K‑8 benefits from a tremendously supportive volunteer community and PTA.
+Catharine Blaine K‑8 benefits from a tremendously-supportive volunteer community and PTA.
 Parents, grandparents, caregivers, and community members regularly volunteer countless hours each year, doing everything from tutoring to working in the classroom to creating fundraisers for enrichment programs.
-We enjoy strong collaborative relationships with the Magnolia business community and civic groups such as the Magnolia Rotary Club.
+We enjoy strong collaborative relationships with the Magnolia business community and civic groups.

-Our strong academic curriculum emphasizes reading,writing and mathematics at all grade levels.
+Our strong academic curriculum emphasizes reading, writing and mathematics at all grade levels.
 We also offer an inquiry-based science curriculum, developed by the National Science Foundation, which begins in kindergarten and continues through eighth grade.
-The entire curriculum is integrated across subjects, using the Washington State Grade Level Expectations to guide our instruction.
-The newly developed Common Core Standards will be phased in over the course of the next three years.
+The entire curriculum is integrated across subjects, using the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS) to guide our instruction.

 The following special programs and services enhance the strong academic foundation at Blaine: